コンテンツにスキップ

 35. Haranodai 36.
 Behind the school 37.
 Omachi 38.
 Storehouse 39.
 Komachi

-The only stations that have not changed in the 120-year history are Kugenuma, Inamuragasaki, Gokurakuji, and Hase.
+The only four stations that have not changed in the 120-year history are Kugenuma, Inamuragasaki, Gokurakuji, and Hase.

 39 stations at the time of full line opening